 I answered Kafka.
 I was scared here as I had just basic idea of how Kafa works Following questions were asked

-1- How can you control the order of reading of messages at consumer level( I want M1 to be read before M2) when messages are in different Partitons( ORDER OF MESSAGES IN KAFKA IS ONLY assured WHEN MESSAGES ARE IN SAME PARTITION!!)
+1- How can you control the order of reading of messages at the consumer level( I want M1 to be read before M2) when messages are in different Partitions( ORDER OF MESSAGES IN KAFKA IS ONLY assured WHEN MESSAGES ARE IN SAME PARTITION!!)

-2- Other scenario based question was asked, Suppose Consumer is processing very huge volume of Data and sending data to a 3rd party Service through an end point but 3rd party service is very slow its taking 6 seconds to respond .
+2- Another scenario-based question was asked, Suppose Consumer is processing a very huge volume of data and sending data to a 3rd party Service through an endpoint but 3rd party service is very slow its taking 6 seconds to respond.
 How to optimize it

-( Solution: Since api takes very long time to respond there is no point waiting for the response synchronously so use asynchronous mode of communication i..e Multi Threading, setup up a thread pool and threads will make a call to api asynchronously .
-Then a small discusssion on @async annotation and Executor framework in spring boot
+( Solution: Since API takes a very long time to respond there is no point waiting for the response synchronously so use the asynchronous mode of communication i..e Multi-Threading, setup up a thread pool and threads will make a call to API asynchronously.
+Then a small discussion on @async annotation and Executor framework in spring boot

 6- Difference between Feign Client and Rest Template for API Calls( Resume Based)

-8- Simple query on using of SUM function in SQL (I answered it wrong !!!)
+8- Simple query on using SUM function in SQL (I answered it wrong !!!)